 Students will complete and submit the following forms to SDS, with their suporting documentation:

-- Provider Report for Accommodation Request This form should be given to your clinician.
-This form is submitted with your request for accommodations; if you do not have supporting documenation, or your documentation has exceeded the 3 year threshold.
+- Provider Report for Accommodation Request: This form should be given to your clinician.
+This form is submitted with your request for accommodations; if you do not have supporting documenation, or your documentation has exceeded the three-year threshold.
 If you are seeking accommodations for either a learning disability, ADHD, or other psychological disabilities, the form must be completed by a licensed psychologist/psychiatrist.